Execution of Saddam Hussein: Proceedings

-A senior Iraqi official who was involved in the events leading to Saddam's demise was quoted as saying, "The Americans wanted to delay the execution by 15 days because they weren't keen on having him executed right away.
-But during the day [before the execution] the prime minister's office provided all the documents they asked for and the Americans changed their minds when they saw the prime minister was very insistent.
+A senior Iraqi official who was involved in the events leading to Saddam's demise was quoted as saying, "The Americans wanted to delay the execution by 15 days because they weren't keen on having him executed right away, but during the day [before the execution] the prime minister's office provided all the documents they asked for and the Americans changed their minds when they saw the prime minister was very insistent.
 Then it was just a case of finalizing the details."
 U.S. military spokesman Maj.
 Gen. William Caldwell told journalists in Baghdad that after "physical control" of Saddam was given to the Iraqi government, "the multinational force had absolutely no direct involvement with [the execution] whatsoever."
 There were no U.S. representatives present in the execution chamber.

 Reports circulated that Saddam's behavior was "submissive" and that he was carrying the Qur'an he had been keeping with him throughout his trial before his execution.
-Al-Rubaie, who was a witness to Saddam's execution, described Saddam as repeatedly shouting "down with the invaders".
+Iraqi National Security Advisor Mowaffak al-Rubaie, who was a witness to Saddam's execution, described Saddam as repeatedly shouting "down with the invaders".
 Al-Rubaie reportedly asked Saddam if he had any remorse or fear, to which Saddam replied:

-"No, I am a militant and I have no fear for myself.
-I have spent my life in jihad and fighting aggression.
-Anyone who takes this route should not be afraid."